Durham-Adaptive-Optics/daoBase/README.md

 waf clean_docs
 ```

+# Build Options
+The following build options are available

+## Debug
+Add debug flag to support debuging build and install with '-g' to support use of gdb
+'''
+waf build --debug
+'''

+## Sanitiser
+Mostly used for developers it is available to check address sanitisation

+'''
+waf build --santizer
+'''

-# UNIT tests.
+## UNIT tests.

 The build include unit tests under tests.
-These can be built and run by uncommenting out the following lines of code in the wscript:
+These can be built and run by running with the following

-	bld.recurse('test')
-	from waflib.Tools import
-	waf_unit_testbld.add_post_fun(waf_unit_test.summary)
+'''
+waf --test
+'''

+This will build and run the tests.